 At Key Stage 3, students study a range of different text types across a number of genres.
 From the start of year 7, students are given a solid grounding in the myths and legends that underpin great works of literature, while in year 8 students are encouraged to think globally by looking at seminal literature from around the world.
-Further to this, through the study of novels such as The Hunger Games by Suzanne Collins, The Boy in the Striped Pyjamas by John Boyne and Great Expectations by Charles Dickens, students are exposed to concepts of freedom, tolerance, equality and personal and social responsibility.
+Students are exposed to concepts of freedom, tolerance, equality and personal and social responsibility.
 These books help students to apply these ideas to familial, communal, national and global contexts.
 As students advance to year 9, they progress to studying more mature texts from a range of genres, building the foundations needed for the progression to KS4 and developing their analytical and critical thinking skills.
 In each year of Key Stage 3, students also study a Shakespeare play and a selection of both classical and modern poetry to ensure a wide canon is covered.
-Opportunities to develop writing skills are embedded with the key stage 3 curriculum throughout.
+Opportunities to develop writing skills are embedded within the key stage 3 curriculum throughout.
 Our aim in KS3 is to furnish all students with the key skills required for the study of both English Language and English Literature in KS4 and beyond into KS5.

 KS4 English and English Literature

 Students follow the Edexcel course for both English Language and English Literature.
 For English Language, students develop their critical reading skills through the study of a range of fiction and non-fiction texts from the 19th, 20th and 21st Centuries.
 Writing skills are developed through imaginative and transactional writing tasks.
 For English Literature, students study a 19th century novel, a post 1914 novel, a Shakespeare play and an anthology of poetry ranging from the 18th to 21st century.
 Both GCSEs are assessed through exams which count for 100% of their final grade.
 The GCSE English Literature course is completed at the end of Year 10 and the GCSE English Language course is completed at the end of Year 11.
 Our aim in KS4 is to ensure success at GCSE level, but also to instill a passion for English and embed skills that are required for further study in KS5 English Language and/or Literature.

 KS5 English Literature